UjjwalAggarwal-1/Distributed-LMS-w-Raft/README.md

+---

 # LMS Project

-This is a basic Learning Management System (LMS) built using Python, gRPC, and MySQL.
+This is a basic Learning Management System (LMS) built using Python, gRPC, and SQLite.
 The project implements login, logout, post, and get functionalities using gRPC, along with session management through tokens.
 The system can be interacted with through a command-line interface for both students and instructors.

 ## Project Structure